Finite sample change point inference and identification for high-dimensional mean vectors: Introduction

 where $\us \in [1, n/2]$ is a user-specified {\it boundary removal} parameter.
-Removing boundary points is necessary in detecting a change point since the distributions of $|Z_n(s)|_\infty$ that are close to the endpoints are difficult to approximate because of fewer data points.
+Removing boundary points is necessary in change point detection since the distributions of $|Z_n(s)|_\infty$ that are closer to endpoints are more difficult to approximate because of fewer data points.
 Then $H_0$ is rejected if $T_n$ is larger than a critical value such as the $(1-\alpha)$ quantile of $T_n$.
 Under $H_0$, $\{Z_n(s)\}_{s=1}^{n-1}$ is a centered and covariance stationary process in $\R^p$ (i.e., $\E[Z_n(s)] = 0$ and $\Cov(Z_n(s)) = \Sigma$).
-To approximate the distribution of $T_n$, extreme value theory is a commonly used technique to derive the Gumbel-type limiting distributions \cite{LeadbetterLindgrenRootzen_1983,resnick1987a}.
-However, even in $p=1$ case, the convergence rate of maxima of the CUSUM process $\{Z_n(s)\}_{s=1}^{n-1}$ is known to be very slow \cite{resnick1987a,hall1991,jirak2015}.
+To approximate the distribution of $T_n$, extreme value theory is a common technique to derive the Gumbel-type limiting distributions \citep{LeadbetterLindgrenRootzen_1983,resnick1987a}.
+However, even for $p=1$, the convergence rate of maxima of the CUSUM process $\{Z_n(s)\}_{s=1}^{n-1}$ is known to be slow \citep{resnick1987a,hall1991}.